mwgabby-li/Mab/ReadMe.md

 .01e-3
 ```

 ### Function and Variable Definition

-In Mab, variable definitions and function definitions share a unified syntax:
+In Mab, as functions are first-class, variable definitions and function definitions are fundamentally identical:
 ```
-identifier ':' scope, type ['='] value
+identifier ':' scope, type [['='] value]
 ```

 `value` is either an expression, or a block.